 To maintain overall health and wellness, it is essential that you sign up for preventive dentistry.
 Choose a great dentist like Dr. Jennifer Silver and her team.
 Go in for regular checkups and make sure to follow the advice she offers you.
 Do keep in mind that good oral health can make a difference in your longevity and quality of life.

 Would you like more information about the complete scope of dental services you can receive at the Southcentre Dental?
 How about calling us at (403) 278-1415.
-You can also contact us by entering your personal information on this page.
+You can also contact us by entering your personal information on the page on our website.
 Go ahead and add your query.
 And, our expert consultants will get in touch with you providing the responses you need.

 Dr. Jennifer Silver is a highly accomplished dental surgeon with a Doctor of Dental Surgery degree from the University of Melbourne, Australia.
 Her educational accomplishments include deans honours list, an oral surgery award and best research project.
 Prior to this degree, she graduated with honors from Dalhousie University’s Dental Hygiene Program and worked in this field for 10 years.